ibexEclaireur/disciple-tools/README.md

 1. Commit your changes: `git commit -am 'Add some feature'`
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request

+> Note: you may also want to fork the theme repo (https://github.com/DiscipleTools/disciple-tools-theme)

+To apply your changes to the website, update the contents of the "wp-content\plugins\disciple-tools" folder in your word press installation.

 Make sure tests are passing!